Oyamasiphula/Playing-With-Matches/republish-your-work-to-the-web.md

 ## Republish your work to the web

+> In this task, you'll use a GitHub Pages again to re-publish your work to the web.

 Update your `index.html` to link to your task 4, 5, and 6 pages.
 Remember to add a link to `task4.html`, `task5.html`, and `task6.html` that links back to `index.html`.

 Look at your `gh-pages` branch.
 Does it have your work from tasks 4, 5, and 6?
 How can you check this?